 Funding and Tuition

 Highly qualified PhD students who are engaged in the program on a full-time basis will automatically be considered for funding at a competitive rate.
-All complete applications will be considered for funding.
-Complete applications received by May 1 will be considered for any remaining funding.

 In addition to potential funding from the school, there are scholarships and awards available for students at the University of Regina and the University of Saskatchewan.

 The tuition rate for PhD program at the University of Saskatchewan campus is $1,619.00 (per term) for the 2021/22 academic year (September 1, 2021 to August 31, 2022), plus graduate student fees, as well as an international surcharge (if applicable, $1,227.75 per term).
-Continuous registration for all students in the PhD program is required – that is, students must register in all three terms each academic year until their program is completed.
+Continuous registration for all students in the PhD program is required—that is, students must register in all three terms each academic year until their program is completed.